 The Lydiard Archives contain parish records, family photographs, reminiscences, both written and oral, and treasured items, which together tell the stories of the people who make up the parish.

-This collection is a taster of what is to come.
-Many more photographs and other material have already been identified.
 If you have memorabilia or memories you would like to share of the People of the Parish, please email us at The Lydiard Archives.